-Infraction/violation → Verbal warning and discussion of appropriate behavioral expectation
+Infraction/violation $\rightarrow$ Verbal warning and discussion of appropriate behavioral expectation

-Repeat of violation \rightarrow Conference between student and teacher, student behavior will be documented as level 1 or level 2.
+Repeat of violation $\rightarrow$ Conference between student and teacher, student behavior will be documented as level 1 or level 2.

-Level 2 Offense or Continuing of violation after a conference → The student will be asked to leave the classroom/area, and to meet with principal.
+Level 2 Offense or Continuing of violation after a conference $\rightarrow$ The student will be asked to leave the classroom/area, and to meet with the principal.
 A documentation form will be filled out.
 The teacher will call the parents.

-Continuing of violation after documentation form has been filled out and parents contacted → Student will receive appropriate consequence from the teacher.
+Continuing of violation after the documentation form has been filled out and parents contacted $\rightarrow$ Students will receive appropriate consequences from the teacher.
 Teacher-Parent contact made.

-Continuing violation after teacher consequence(s) \rightarrow Teacher assigns consequences or the teacher will send the student to the principal for discipline.
+Continuing violation after teacher consequence(s) $\rightarrow$ Teacher assigns consequences or the teacher will send the student to the principal for discipline.